Updated: April 24, 2025

 Emergency Healthcare in Portugal

 Emergency healthcare in Portugal is free, without coverage through reciprocity, the NHS, or Portugal’s private healthcare insurance.
 However, other services are charged at full price and sometimes need to be paid at the time of access.
-Don’t worry, you will receive hospital care if needed, although you will be charged if the SNS does not cover you unless you have private insurance or a reciprocal agreement.
+Don’t worry, you will receive hospital care if needed, although you will be charged if the SNS does not cover you, unless you have private insurance or a reciprocal agreement.

-Portugal Healthcare: Practical information
+Portugal Healthcare: Practical Information

 Firstly, it is good to know that almost all of the doctors in both public and private healthcare facilities in Portugal speak English.
 Alongside this, foreigners are well-catered for in Portugal, with many professionals understanding language barriers.
-Indeed, there are many tourists, retirees, and expats that move to Portugal, so it is unsurprising that the Portuguese are well adept at catering to the needs of foreigners.
+Indeed, there are many tourists, retirees, and expats who move to Portugal, so it is unsurprising that the Portuguese are well adept at catering to the needs of foreigners.

 Pharmacies and medication in Portugal

 You should easily be able to find pharmacies in Portugal, just look out for the big green cross on the shopfronts.
-Many medicines, including over-the-counter medication, are subsidized if obtained with a prescription, making them fairly cost-effective.
+Many medicines, including over-the-counter medications, are subsidized if obtained with a prescription, making them fairly cost-effective.

 Mental healthcare in Portugal